jordansds/Archipelago_TWW3_Alt/FAQ.md

 I'll write this up at some point, for now, come ask questions in the Total War Warhammer thread in the Archipelago Discord.

+**Does this support Immortal Empires Expanded?**
+Yes.
+Turn off faction shuffle and play the conquest gamemode and any map will work.
+Spheres only supports the vanilla Immortal Empires map.

 **Filler Items:**
  - Get Rich Slow Scroll - Gives random amount of gold.